ballerina-platform/ballerina-spec/beps/lib-file/1501_post_processing_actions.md

 For example, the listener watches `/data/in` with `recursive: true`, and `/data/in/orders/2026/a.csv` is handled with `afterProcess: {moveTo: "/data/archive"}`.
 With `preserveSubDirs: true` the file ends at `/data/archive/orders/2026/a.csv`.
 With `preserveSubDirs: false` it ends at `/data/archive/a.csv`.

-The listener's `path`, the event's file path, and `moveTo` are resolved to absolute paths against the working directory. `moveTo` is not relative to the watched directory.
+The listener's `path`, the event's file path, and `moveTo` are resolved to absolute paths against the working directory, with symbolic links resolved. `moveTo` is not relative to the watched directory.

 Attaching a service fails with an error when `moveTo` is empty, when `moveTo` is the watched directory, or when the listener is recursive and `moveTo` is inside the watched directory.
 With `recursive: false`, a subdirectory of the watched directory such as `in/processed` is a valid destination.